SecuritySaiyan/commandinjectiondemo/README.md

-# command injection demo
+# sast demo
-Demo of a command injection defect to benchmark sast tools.
+Demo of super secure and amazong code to benchmark sast tools.